Global stocks hope for a boost from companies as earnings season kicks off

 Dubai: Ahmed Al Bashir

-Consumer inflation data and the start of the second-quarter earnings season could be catalysts leading to a bumpy ride in the markets this week, as we are on a date with PepsiCo’s results, which will be the first major report on Tuesday, with Delta Airlines results on Wednesday. , while we will see the results of “Morgan Stanley” and “JPMorgan Chase” on Thursday, followed by the revenues of “Wells Fargo”, “Citigroup” and “BNC Financial” on Friday.
+Consumer inflation data and the start of the second-quarter earnings season might be catalysts leading to a bumpy ride in the markets this week, as we are on a date with PepsiCo’s results, which will be the first major report on Tuesday, with Delta Airlines results on Wednesday. , while we will see the results of “Morgan Stanley” and “JPMorgan Chase” on Thursday, followed by the revenues of “Wells Fargo”, “Citigroup” and “BNC Financial” on Friday.

 A batch of inflation reports are expected to affect the markets as they help determine how aggressive the Federal Reserve is in its fight to cool inflation.